lightspeedwp/tour-operator/readme.txt

 * Fix - Crop huge excerpts o archive and widget items.
 * Fix - Fixed Post Type Widget specific IDs front-end
 * Fix - TO Maps undefined function removed
+* Dev - Added compatibility with LSX Videos
+* Fix - Fixed PHP notice related to call is_singular() function
+* Fix - Changing the "id" to use a sanitized title string, to avoid cached sites pulling through the same gallery for each destination

 = 1.1.0 =
 * New totally awesome version!
 The visual was fully redesigned